-The EM&T program's core investment strategies align with the guidance from D.17-12-003, and the learnings and results from each activity, study, and assessment type are shared via multiple technology transfer channels with DR stakeholders, research organizations, and policy makers.
-These strategies facilitate DR-enabling technology education, in-situ field testing, capture of customer perspectives, understanding of market barriers, promotion of technology transfer, and customer and program adoption.
+The EM&T program's core investment strategies align with the guidance from D.17-12-003, and the strategies facilitate DR-enabling technology market adoption through education, in-situ field testing, assessing customer perspectives, understanding of market barriers, technology transfer, and increased customer and program adoption in DR programs and tariffs.
+The learnings and results from each activity, study, and assessment type are made publicly available and are effectively disseminated via virtual presentations and in person summits and forums to energy stakeholders who can act upon these results (including investors, technology developers, customers, local governments, and policymakers).